thedeveloperever/optimac/README.md

   - DVD Player
   - etc.

 - Remove closed source "cleaning software" because these apps can make your computer slower.
-For example, theres no point in cleaning your cache and RAM.
+Removes apps such as...
   - CleanMyMacX
   - AVG
-  - Drive Genius
   - CCleaner
   - etc.